gi1mic/gmc320/README.md

 ## Addon Configuration

 You need to specify the server, user and password for the MQTT broker.
-A username and password is mandatory.
+A user-name and password is mandatory.
 The server defaults to localhost:1883.

 Note: There is no parameter checking, so if you get anything wrong the add-on will not start.